 Inventory management is an essential part of countless businesses’ day-to-day operations.
 Smaller companies, in particular, often start out with handwritten inventory lists or manual entry in Excel spreadsheets.
 In the long term, however, a barcode inventory system is much more efficient and prevents incorrect data entries and thus financial losses.

 As a company grows, so does its inventory.
 Eventually, businesses need to find digital alternatives to collect and manage that data.
 Barcodes offer the best basis for this.
-Let’s now go into the basics of setting up a barcode system for inventory management and look at the benefits of integrating barcodes into your workflows.
+Let’s now go into the basics of setting up an inventory barcode scanner and look at the benefits of integrating barcodes into your workflows.

 What are barcodes?